USEPA/WNTR/documentation/realtime.rst

 Take the following example - as part of a cyber attack simulation, a researcher wants to use WNTR as the hydraulic simulator.
-Using the realtime WNTR module, the researcher can write a class that will read commands from some source, a database e.g., and WNTR will respond with the system state if those commands were given.
+Using the real-time WNTR module, the researcher can write a class that will read commands from some source, a database e.g., and WNTR will respond with the system state if those commands were given.
 If the attack is supposed to disrupt those commands, then it is the database